 How Bait Fishing Helped Me Get Better at Euro Nymphing

 For decades I wallowed in fly fishing mediocrity.
-Despite many trips to Fly Fisher’s Paradise and other premier destinations in Central Pennsylvania, my mediocre catch totals made me feel trapped in Fly Fisher’s Purgatory.
+I visited Fly Fisher’s Paradise and other premier destinations in Central Pennsylvania many times.
+Yet, my modest catch totals made me feel trapped in Fly Fisher’s Purgatory.
 I just wasn’t catching as many trout as I knew to be possible.
 To solve this problem, I went back to my roots as a bait fisherman.
-I was shocked to learn how much I learned about bait fishing as a kid transferred to helping me improve my tight lining and euro nymphing skills.
+I was shocked to realize how much I learned about bait fishing as a kid.
+This knowledge helped me improve my tight lining and euro nymphing skills.

 My Dad Taught Me About Euro Nymphing and Didn’t Know It